P1sec/MCC_MNC/README.md

 web sites (parse_wikipedia_tables.py and parse_worldfactbook_infos.py).
 No installation is required, just run the scripts as is.

-The Wikipedia and World Factbook data can be imported by using the following commands:
+The Wikipedia, World Factbook and both Egallic and txtNation data can be imported by using the following commands:

 ```
 $ ./parse_wikipedia_tables.py --help